Provide Conflict Resolution in Your Workplace

 Productivity costs include the value of the loss of time and energy for the individuals involved and the orbit of employees in their support system.

-Health care costs are also a concern.
-Emotionally stressed employees are more likely to get sick and take more time off.
+Health costs since emotionally stressed employees are more likely to get sick and take time off.

-Low morale leads to greater attrition.
-Continuity costs are the costs associated with hiring replacements and the loss of ongoing relationships and social capital that the employee created.
+Continuity costs are those associated with the loss of the ongoing relationships and social capital that the employee created.

 FLP Your Workplace Culture, Provide Conflict Resolution for Your Staff

 We Can Help With These Common Issues: